Skip to content

 Interface and Operations / Connectors

-When users need to access external databases or third-party systems, besides directly implementing it in the code, they can also use the "connector" feature provided by DataFlux Func.
+When users need to access external databases or third-party systems, in addition to implementing directly in code, they can also use the "connectors" functionality provided by DataFlux Func.

 Connector List

-Select the "Connector" tab in the left sidebar to display a list of all added connectors.
+In the left sidebar, select the "Connectors" tab to display a list of all added connectors.

 connector-aside.png